-This article will briefly discuss the crucial role that government plays in accelerating the development of wave energy as part of its clean energy portfolio strategy towards a low-carbon economy.
+This article discusses the crucial role that government plays in accelerating the development of wave energy as part of its clean energy portfolio strategy towards a low-carbon economy.

 There is an emerging interest in the development of wave energy because of the confluence of the imminent need to address climate change, the heightened concern on the dwindling supply of fossil fuels and the increasingly competitive economics of wave energy (Boyle, 2004).
 As the demand for world energy consumption steadily rises over the next decades and as clean energy alternatives are sought to reduce carbon emissions, governments have responded to support the development of renewable energy power generation, including wave energy (Zhang, Li, & Lin, 2009).
 The primary goal is that the clean and sustainable energy obtained from waves will be produced at very competitive prices so that it becomes a clear, viable alternative to fossil fuels (Al-Habaibeh, Su, & McCauge, 2010).